longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 [There is a lot of talking here which is very hard to understand, and it seems like they are just figuring out the logistics of copying her stuff.
 I didn’t transcribe all of it, but I can go back and do it if necessary]
-Kennedy Johnson: Can I ask you some questions?
+Kennedi Johnson: Can I ask you some questions?
 [more chatter about scanning items]
-Kennedy Johnson: Alright, hi!
+Kennedi Johnson: Alright, hi!
 So, I’m Kennedy.
 Participant: You’re Kennedy?
-Kennedy Johnson: Yeah.
+Kennedi Johnson: Yeah.
 Participant: I have a great grand-son… daughter Kennedy.
-Kennedy Johnson: Oh you do?
+Kennedi Johnson: Oh you do?
 Ah, okay!
 Participant: My older… my older daughters…
-Kennedy Johnson: Hmm.
+Kennedi Johnson: Hmm.
 So, I was wondering if you could just describe, I know you’ve been doing this, but so I can have it one recording, a couple of the objects that stood out to you?
 I remember you talking about the lamp… can you talk about that one?
 Participant: The lamp?
 The lamp I merely brought in to indicate the extent of my life, I guess.
-Kennedy Johnson: Yeah?
+Kennedi Johnson: Yeah?
 Mhm.
 Participant: That’s how I started out.
 When I first started school, that’s how we was reading by.
-Kennedy Johnson: Mhm, and you said you were born down the street?
+Kennedi Johnson: Mhm, and you said you were born down the street?
 Participant: I was born in the house that they’re restoring.
-Kennedy Johnson: Okay.
+Kennedi Johnson: Okay.
 Participant: Upstairs, I suppose… which way’s East and which way’s West?
 Do you know?
-Kennedy Johnson: I have no idea, I don’t know that one, haha.
+Kennedi Johnson: I have no idea, I don’t know that one, haha.
 Not good at directions
 Participant: I was born upstairs.
-Kennedy Johnson: Oh, okay.
+Kennedi Johnson: Oh, okay.
 Participant: There was two bedrooms upstairs, I was born… born in there.
-Kennedy Johnson: And what’s your, um, family name?
+Kennedi Johnson: And what’s your, um, family name?
 Participant: Family name?
-Kennedy Johnson: Yeah, what’s your last name I guess, and can you describe…
+Kennedi Johnson: Yeah, what’s your last name I guess, and can you describe…
 Participant: My last name…
-Kennedy Johnson: Or, what do you know about your last name and your family, as it relates to Longtown?
+Kennedi Johnson: Or, what do you know about your last name and your family, as it relates to Longtown?
 Participant: What do I know about them?
-Kennedy Johnson: Mhm.
+Kennedi Johnson: Mhm.
 I know you know a lot, but, so I can record it.
 Participant: Um, it was a good start, I know it was.
 I started out with a kerosene lamp, and I came on up and I’m now here looking at things, and [???] time and space.
 I’ve really been through it, cuz I remember when we got our first battery radio.
 So, I was here before radios and before airplanes, and started down the road here.
 Is that enough?
-Kennedy Johnson: That’s fine!
+Kennedi Johnson: That’s fine!
 I have a lot more questions for you, if that’s okay!
 I’m sorry.
 So, your family stayed in this area the whole time, but you moved to Columbus, Ohio?
 Participant: I actually left, I left there and went to Dayton and worked at [???], the government for 10 years.
 Then, I went Columbus to a wedding and met someone there at that time, so a year